Hemicordulia superba

 It inhabits rivers, pools and lakes in south-eastern Queensland and northern New South Wales in Australia.

 Hemicordulia superba is a small to medium-sized, black and yellow dragonfly with long legs.
 In both males and females the inboard edge of the hindwing is rounded.

+Etymology

+The genus name Hemicordulia is derived from the Greek ἡμι- (hēmi, "half"), combined with Cordulia, a genus name derived from the Greek κορδύλη (kordylē, "club" or "cudgel").
+The name refers to the close relationship of the genus to Cordulia.

+The species name superba is derived from the Latin superbus ("splendid", "magnificent" or "superb").
+The name refers to the species being regarded as the most distinct and beautiful member of the genus.